bkarduck/SI579_finalproj/README.md

 ## Features

 - **Calendar**: Add and remove events with ease.
-The calendar view provides a monthly overview, allowing you to quickly scan your upcoming commitments.
+The calendar view provides monthly, weekly, and daily overviews, allowing you to quickly scan your upcoming commitments in the format of your choosing.
 - **Todo List**: Keep track of your tasks with a straightforward todo list.
 Add, complete, and delete tasks as needed to manage your daily responsibilities.
 - **Habit Tracker**: Monitor and cultivate new habits.
 The habit tracker helps you stay committed by providing a visual representation of your progress.
 - **Quote Board**: Get inspired with various quotes that will change upon refreshing the page!